 As well as selling fire logs locally to residents in Petersfield and the surrounding area, he looks after the numerous animals we have.

-We married in 1971 and have two daughters, Tricia has two boys, Josh who is fourteen and Toby is twelve.
+We married in 1971 and have two daughters, Tricia has two boys, Josh who is fifteen and Toby is thirteen.
 They live local to Petersfield so we are able to see them quite often.
-Debs has two girls, Stacey is fourteen and Neve is twelve, who also live locally and all attend Midhurst Rother College.
+Debs has two girls, Stacey is fourteen and Neve is thirteen, who also live locally and all attend Midhurst Rother College.

 Janet has had various jobs during her married life before becoming hostess for the Bed and Breakfast (B & B / Guest House) in 2004.